Skip to Content

 Toilet Paper Roll Olaf Craft [Free Template]

-If you want to make this Olaf craft with your kids or students, read our step-by-step tutorial below or watch our quick video.
+To make this Olaf craft with your kids or students, read our step-by-step tutorial below or watch our quick video.
+For more recycled craft ideas, browse through all of our easy toilet paper roll crafts for kids.

 toilet paper olaf craft